-We stayed at the dog-friendly Hofsas House Hotel during our Carmel-by-the-Sea trip.
+We stayed at the dog-friendly Hofsas House Hotel during our trip to Carmel-by-the-Sea.
 For more than six decades, the Theis family has treated guests to their Bavarian-inspired rooms and hospitality.
 Each room is spacious and uniquely decorated.
-We also loved that Hofsas House is so conveniently located – just steps from the main drag of Carmel-by-the-Sea.
+The Hofsas House is so conveniently located - just steps from the main drag of Carmel-by-the-Sea.

 Outside of the Hofsas House office